psychelzh/preproc.iquizoo/README.md

 ## Advanced

-To deal with the various formats of datasets, some custom configurations are supported.
-For now there are two most important `options()` used:
+To deal with the various formats of datasets, each function accepts two special input arguments:

--   `"preproc.input"`: input variable names in data to be used in calculating the preformance indices.
+-   `.input`: the input variable names used in the `data.frame` typed data.
--   `"preproc.extra"`: extra values to configure certain key values for variable names.
+-   `.extra`: some special values for certain variable.
+For example, the value used to indicate `"congruent"` type stimuli.